Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: BROADER IMPACTS

 Missing data imputation is ultimately an \emph{elaborate guess}.
-Imputing data is sensible when one has few missing values per participant (e.g., less than 25\% missing values) or when non-missing values are highly correlated to missing values.
-However, when those conditions are not met, imputation methods effectively fabricate most of the information about an observation (or person), and the practitioner may draw conclusions based on this information.
+Imputing data is sensible when one has few missing values per participant or when non-missing values are highly correlated to missing values.
+Otherwise, imputation methods effectively fabricate most of the information about an observation (or person), and the practitioner may draw conclusions based on this information.
 We encourage practitioners to 1) use multiple imputations to average over different plausible imputations when making inferences and 2) not use imputations when they have too much missing data (get more participants or find ways to retrieve the missing data).

 Perhaps one of the biggest advantages of our method is its conservative nature with respect to resources.
-Typical diffusion models and generative AI algorithms are extremely resource intensive, taking both special dedicated hardware as well as specialized knowledge of how to run distributed training.
-Contrary to that, our method can be run on a simple privately owned CPU machine (with 12-16 CPUs).
+Typical diffusion models and generative AI algorithms are extremely resource intensive, taking special dedicated hardware as well as distributed training.
+Meanwhile, our method can be run on a regular laptop (with 4-12 CPUs).
 This is in extreme contrast to most deep neural networks, which require expensive GPUs.